 Not.
 A. Cool.
 Kid.

 Of course, none of this really matters.
 People will perceive you however they want—often in whatever way helps them feel better about themselves.
 If someone can justify their own dissatisfaction by blaming you, they will do it.
-I know calling someone popular isn’t nearly as heinous as splashing your ass-backwards racism all over the place, but I will still unfriend a bitch.
+I know calling someone popular isn’t nearly as heinous as splashing your ass-backwards racism all over the place, but I will still employ that wondrous unfriend button.

 We have GOT to stop making comparisons.
 Someone else’s joy takes nothing from us—but our resentment certainly does.
 You want to be a cool kid?
 Here’s your step-by-step guide: